Windesson/RealTimeFlightPrices/README.md

 ==============================
 Rapidapi-Skyscanner api most often does not return inbound flights quotes. you can verify this by running the same query using https://rapidapi.com/skyscanner/api/skyscanner-flight-search
 Rapidapi-Skyscanner does not provide a booking link to view the quote deals on Skyscanner website itself.
-This project will redirect you to the real skyscanner website on “View Deals”, but don't expected to find the same deals return by Rapidapi-Skyscanner.
+This project will redirect you to the real skyscanner website on “View More Deals”, but don't expected to find the same deals return by Rapidapi-Skyscanner.

 Azure Live
 ===========
 http://realtimeflightprices.azurewebsites.net/

 Prep Work
 ===============